vveliev/fluentbit-formula/docs/README.rst

    :scale: 100%
    :target: https://github.com/pre-commit/pre-commit

-A SaltStack formula that is empty.
-It has dummy content to help with a quick start on a new formula and it serves as a style guide.

-.. contents:: **Table of Contents**
-   :depth: 1
+A SaltStack formula that for installing and configuring fluent-bit (td-agent-bit)

 General notes
 -------------